Breaking Down The Great Firewall of China

 So today, we officially declare March – China Social Media Listening Month!

-March will be jam-packed with compelling and fun posts around everything to do with Chinese social media, including an informative white paper on the current state of social media in China, as well as a close look at some of the top social media sites in the most populous country in the world.
+March will be jam-packed with compelling and fun posts around everything to do with Chinese social media, including an informative white paper on the current state of social media in China, as well as a close look at some of the top social media sites in the most popular country in the world.

 We’ll be sharing an exciting infographic on the most influential global celebrities, and reveal how popular they are in the eyes of the Chinese market. *Spoiler alert*…Chinese social media users are surprisingly keen on a certain NBA player for the Miami Heat.